AmpereComputingAI/aio-examples/README.md

 # aio-examples

-You can try AIO by either running jupyter notebook examples or python scripts on CLI level.
+You can try Tensorflow powered by AIO by either running jupyter notebook examples or python scripts on CLI level.

 **Note: Before running the examples, please run download_models.sh script to pull down all models.**

 ## Running Jupyter Notebook QuickStart Examples

-Use DLS_NUM_THREADS to specify the number of cores the AIO compute kernels will run on
+Use AIO_NUM_THREADS to specify the number of cores the AIO compute kernels will run on
 ```
-export DLS_NUM_THREADS=16
+export AIO_NUM_THREADS=16
 cd /aio-examples/
 bash start_notebook.sh
 ```